-During July 2021, the Company increased its unsecured line of credit (the "Line of Credit") by \$100 million with additional banks for a total borrowing capacity of \$450 million.
-During May 2022, additional banks were added under the Line of Credit, and the total borrowing capacity was increased to approximately \$1.6 billion.
-The Line of Credit matures on May 11, 2024, at which time the Company may request an additional one-year extension thereafter.
-Interest under the Line of Credit is determined based on one-month U.S. dollar-denominated SOFR plus 2.5%.
-The repayment of the Line of Credit is guaranteed by the Company.
-As of December 31, 2023, \$907.5 million was outstanding on the Line of Credit.
-As of December 31, 2022, there were no outstanding borrowings on the Line of Credit.
+During May 2022, the Company increased its unsecured line of credit by \$1.1 billion with additional banks for a total borrowing capacity of approximately \$1.6 billion.
+In May 2024, the Company entered into an amendment to extend its unsecured line of credit for two years, at which time the Company may request an additional one-year extension thereafter.
+Interest under the unsecured line of credit is determined based on one-month U.S. dollar-denominated SOFR plus 2.5%.
+The repayment of the unsecured line of credit is guaranteed by the Company.
+As of December 31, 2024 and 2023, there were approximately \$1.4 billion and \$0.9 billion of borrowings outstanding on the unsecured line of credit, respectively.